brunofiorentino/dep-analyzr/README.md

 # DepAnalyzr

-Inspired by `NDepend`, it is a simple CLI created to explore the `Mono.Cecil` library.
+Really poor man's NDepend, full of bugs -- and excuse to play with the Mono.Cecil library.
+It provides a simple CLI to generate component dependency graphs.

 ## Prerequisites